-Enrollment in the program has been growing.
 The inaugural graduating class in Spring 2014 included just one student.
-Thirteen students graduated or have degrees pending from Fall 2015 through Summer 2016 terms.
+Thirty students have graduated from the program as of Summer 2017 term.

 2 Program Educational Objectives and Outcomes

 2.1 Program Educational Objectives

 Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
 The Program Educational Objectives (PEOs) of Oregon Tech's Master's of Science in Renewable Energy Engineering program are these: